Energy & Infrastructure Audits

 - Compressed Air System Optimization - Compressed air systems have become an essential component of the manufacturing process.
 It provides rapid and high energy delivery to actuating devices and vacuum Venturi devices.
 The opportunity for compressed air system optimization comes from the common practice of how these systems are designed and installed.
 Typically a facility starts small with 1 compressor.
 As sales grow for these manufactured products, additional compressors are added.
 A simple system that started with 1 or 2 compressors has now tripled in size.
 When a compressed air system has more than 3 compressors, it can benefit from the implementation of a central Smart Sequencer to control system START / STOPs and the loading of the compressors.
 The scale of the opportunity depends on the variability of demand, compressor sizing and the rate of air demand fluctuation.

 - Process Load for COGS Determination vs. Building; Energy Management System for Energy Segregation - As a subset of Utility Sub-Metering, some of our customers have looked to understand the energy use mix to determine the true COST OF GOOD SOLD (COGS) to allocate their overhead energy and their process specific energy use.

 - Variable Speed Integration with Controls - Well deployed variable speed controls helps to balance the supply and demand for a resource.
 Our assessment will aim to provide a better understanding of the opportunities that exists within these motor driven systems.

 - Lighting - LED Lighting has been a stable measure within the energy efficiency space for the past 10 years.
-As LED technology has continued to evolve and deliver greater lumen vs. wattage efficiency, project deployments have continued to deliver great savings and highly desirable savings.
+As LED technology has continued to evolve and deliver greater lumens per watt efficiency, lighting projects are able to deliver quicker ROI.